Lauren Mann

 Lauren Mann (born January 27, 1985) is a Canadian curler from Aylmer, Quebec.
-She currently skips her own team out of Gatineau, Quebec.
+She currently skips her own team out of Iqaluit, Nunavut.

 Career

+Juniors

 As a junior curler, Mann was the 2002 Ontario Winter Games championship playing third for Laura Payne, and won a silver medal for Ontario at the 2003 Canada Winter Games.
 Also in 2003, she won the Ontario Junior Mixed Championship playing third for Chris Gardner.
 In 2005, she lost in the final of the Pepsi Ontario Junior Curling Championships to Erin Morrissey.
 She was also the runner-up in 2006, losing to Lisa Farnell.